Dana M. Polanichka

 A complete bibliophile, I am always excited to talk to students, colleagues, friends, and (honestly) strangers about books, particularly classic and contemporary novels.
 In my spare time, I enjoy traveling the world, studying Buddhism, and practicing mindfulness and meditation.
 I have a particular affection for the Himalayan, Buddhist kingdom of Bhutan where I am spending the 2019–2020 academic year.
 Originally from Scranton, Pennsylvania, I consider NEPA (northeastern Pennsylvania) my home away from home.

 A.B., Medieval Studies, Dartmouth College

-I enjoy teaching courses that span the ancient and medieval Western worlds, especially those focusing on religion, gender, and all forms of intellectual, cultural, and political history.
+I enjoy teaching courses that span the ancient, medieval, and early modern Western worlds, especially those focusing on religion, gender, and all forms of intellectual, cultural, and political history.
 All my classes encourage interdisciplinary exploration and the examination of myriad texts, both written and visual.

 Courses I have taught include:

 - First Year Seminar: The Middle Ages in Popular Culture

 - History 101: The Development of Modern Europe to 1789

 - History 111.
 The History of Europe to 1000 CE

 - History 253: Medieval Popular Religion and Devotion

 - History 298.
 History of England